 These NEC lawyers will act on behalf of all the plaintiffs involved in the NEC formula class action lawsuit moving forward.
 Meanwhile, the MDL continues to grow exponentially, with new cases being transferred from courts across the country.
 Since May 16th, an additional 26 new cases have been transferred.
 This brings the total number of pending NEC baby formula lawsuits in the class action up to 78.

 May 23, 2022 Update: The baby formula NEC class action lawsuit in the Northern District of Illinois (In re: Abbott Laboratories, et al., Preterm Infant Nutrition Prod.
 Liab.
 Lit.- MDL No. 3026) is officially underway.
 Judge Rebecca Pallmeyer has been assigned to the MDL class action.
 The judge held her opening status conference last week on May 19.
 Within the next two weeks, Judge Pallmeyer is expected to announce her selections for the plaintiffs’ Lead Counsel, Liaison Counsel, and leadership committee.
-A total of 52 cases are pending in the MDL as of May 16, 2022.
-That number is expected to triple by next month.

 May 4, 2022 Update: There are now three baby formula class action lawsuits.
 There is a baby formula NEC class action in federal court.
 Illinois state court also has roped off NEC lawsuits filed in that state from all over the country.
 We also have a Similac recall class action lawsuit that does not involve NEC.
 All three pieces of NEC litigation are moving forward.